Séminaire international

 • Final round table: Provenance as an ethical, diplomatic and political question: the way forward

-With Ms. Nicole Berlin (Wellesley College), Mr. Franck Ogou (Ecole du Patrimoine Africain), Ms. Julie Sissia (Centre Marc Bloch), Ms. Isabelle Anatole-Gabriel, Ms. Catherine Chevillot, and Ms. Anne-Solène Rolland.
+With Ms. Isabelle Anatole-Gabriel, Ms. Catherine Chevillot, and Ms. Anne-Solène Rolland.